platinumazure/eslint-plugin-qunit/docs/rules/no-ok-equality.md

-# Forbid equality comparisons in assert.ok/assert.notOk (no-ok-equality)
+# Disallow equality comparisons in assert.ok/assert.notOk (no-ok-equality)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.